Initiatives 2006 -

 2008 / 3 The Hong Kong Model of Academia” (here).
 Article of 14 pages length, describing the practices at HKUST within the context of the Hong Kong governance system.

 2008 / 5 / 26 Some university administrator asks for faculty questions to be posed to a new Council Chairman.
 Here are my questions.
+No answer received.

 2008 summer My application for full professorship is denied.
 I am being given three reasons for the denial.
 One is based on false information, and the other two are inconsistent with the facts and established policies.
 I challenge the decision, unsuccessfully.
-Here
+Here Among the numerous insights: I am expected to publish in economics journals (which I actually did, and the relevant information was ignored in the review) but I am not being paid as an economist.

 To challenge senior colleagues and HKUST management appears unacceptable at HKUST: Here are some brief notes describing my experiences of what senior faculty expect of more junior faculty at HKUST.